-- POLICY 1) The Agency shall encourage, to the greatest extent it determines to be feasible, private enterprise Community Redevelopment according to the Plan. boxdx - POLICY 2) The Agency shall encourage new employment opportunities in the Area through Community Redevelopment. - POLICY 3) The Agency shall encourage and incentivize redevelopment of taxable real property in the Area.^{xii} - POLICY 4) The Agency may provide economic incentives to encourage redevelopment of property in the Area.
+- POLICY 1) The Agency shall encourage, to the greatest extent it determines to be feasible, private enterprise Community Redevelopment according to the Plan.
+99 - POLICY 2) This Agency will plan to afford maximum opportunity, consistent with the sound needs of the county or municipality as a whole, for the rehabilitation or Redevelopment of the Area by private enterprise.
+100 - POLICY 3) The Agency shall encourage new employment opportunities in the Area through Community Redevelopment.
+101 - POLICY 4) The Agency shall encourage and incentivize Redevelopment of taxable real property in the Area.
+302 - POLICY 5) The Agency may provide economic incentives to encourage Redevelopment of property in the Area.

-- TASK 1) The Agency may develop and implement a Community Policing Innovation Plan (CPIP) that encourages safe business, recreational and residential areas. - TASK 2) The Agency may recommend the Governing Body review and consider aligning existing land uses with the City Comprehensive Plan. - TASK 3) The Agency may consider where consistent with the public health, safety and welfare making exceptions to building regulations for Community Redevelopment according to the Plan and mandates. - TASK 4) The Agency may develop an Economic Plan (EP) that includes: - 1.
-Alignment with Agency mandates. - 2.
-A five-year projected budget of estimated expenses. - 3.
-Alignment with City Comprehensive Plan (See Table 2). - a) Employee development will be emphasized in the residential districts including: - i.
-General Education Development (GED) training.
+The Agency may develop and implement a Community Policing Innovation Plan (CPIP) that encourages safe business, recreational and residential areas.

+The Agency may recommend the Governing Body review and consider aligning existing land uses with the City Comprehensive Plan.

+The Agency may consider where consistent with the public health, safety and welfare making exceptions to building regulations for Community Redevelopment according to the Plan and mandates.

+The Agency may develop an Economic Plan (EP) that includes, but is not limited to:

+- Alignment with Agency mandates. - A five-year (5) projected budget of estimated expenses. - Alignment with the City Comprehensive Plan (See Table 2).

-- ii.
-English for Speakers of Other Languages (ESOL) training. - iii.
-Investment in specific economic inelastic job creation skills. - b) Employer development will be emphasized in the commercial districts. - i.
-Individual employer (local business) market diversification training. - ii.
-Redevelopment Incentives for taxable real property. - iii.
-Employment incentives directly related to Manatee County and State of Florida incentives. - c) District-specific redevelopment incentives. - d) District-specific commercial rent incentives. - 4.
-A map may be developed by district identifying employee and employer development. - 5.
-An annual report of improvement to the Area Commerce may be provided to the Agency Advisory Board and Agency Board of Commissioners.
+- 4. Employee development emphasized in the residential districts including, but not limited to: - a.
+General Education Development (GED) training. - b.
+English for Speakers of Other Languages (ESOL) training. - c.
+Investment in specific economically inelastic job creation skills. - d.
+Employer development will be emphasized in the commercial districts. - 5.
+Individual employer (local business) market diversification training. - 6.
+Redevelopment Incentives for taxable real property. - 7.
+Employment incentives directly related to Manatee County and State of Florida incentives. - 8.
+District-specific Redevelopment incentives. - 9.
+District-specific commercial rent incentives. - 10.
+A map developed by district identifying employee and employer development. - 11.
+An annual report of improvement to the Area Commerce provided to the Governing Body, Agency Advisory Board and Agency Board of Commissioners.